vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 ## Supported vSphere Configurations {#configs}

-You can install vSphere Integrated Containers Engine in the following vSphere setups:
+You can deploy vSphere Integrated Containers Engine in the following vSphere setups:

 * vCenter Server 6.0 or 6.5, managing a cluster of ESXi 6.0 or 6.5 hosts, with VMware vSphere Distributed Resource Scheduler&trade; (DRS) enabled.
 * vCenter Server 6.0 or 6.5, managing one or more standalone ESXi 6.0 or 6.5 hosts.